BT Global Services

-BT Global is a division of United Kingdom telecommunications company BT Group that provides global security, cloud and networking services to multinational companies worldwide, with operations in 180 countries.
+BT Global, currently operating as BT International, is a division of the British telecommunications company BT Group that provides global security, cloud, and networking services to multinational companies worldwide, with operations in 180 countries.
 It was established in July 2000 as BT Ignite.

 History

 Renaming

 BT Group began operating as a private corporation after the Telecommunications Act 1984.

 During the 1990s, between the loosening of national telecom monopolies and the current (largely) liberalised market, BT Group entered into a number of alliances in order to serve its mainly, then, UK-based multi-national customers.
 From the 90's through the early 2000s, BT Group, then known as British Telecom, struggled.
 The company failed to secure a strong partner, struggled to expand internationally, and had significant debt.

 In 2002, the attempt at an alliance (Concert 2 with AT&T) was disbanded.
 Thereafter, the company brought together a number of joint ventures, partly owned assets and wholly owned subsidiaries into the single entity that exists today.

-On April 1, 2002, BT’s contracts with former Concert customers were transferred to BT Global and BT Retail.
+On April 1, 2002, BT's contracts with former Concert customers were transferred to BT Global and BT Retail.
 BT Ignite was renamed BT Global in April 2003.
-By late 2003, around 50% of BT Global ’ about 5,000 staff were employed outside the UK.
+By late 2003, around 50% of BT Global's ~5,000 staff members were employed outside the UK.